perceptiveshawty/perceptiveshawty.github.io/content/about/index.md

 I'm a senior at Texas A&M University studying computer science, math and neuroscience.
 I work closely with <a href="https://people.engr.tamu.edu/huangrh/index.html">Ruihong Huang</a> and the TAMU NLP Group.
 Outside of school, I contribute to
 SBIR project implementations at <a href="https://www.lynntech.com/intelsys/">Lynntech</a>, broadly focused on computer vision and generative modeling in non-visible imagery.

 My long-term research interests are in representation and metric learning.
-I'm particularly interested in studying biologically-plausible algorithms for real-time storage and retrieval of multi-modal information.
+I'm particularly interested in biologically-plausible algorithms for real-time storage and retrieval of multi-modal information.

 Right now, my research is focused on contrastive learning for text embeddings.
 At Lynntech, I am working on an end-to-end pipeline for synthesizing novel views of radar imagery.
 I wrote my honors [thesis](https://drive.google.com/file/d/1vhY7HGVpswPK8mUWngmEGSMmgNNUfxXh/view) on linguistic cues in legal documents that are useful for persuasive intent recognition.